PrestaShop/prestashop.github.io/news/_posts/2015-12-02-prestashop-1-7-and-symfony.md

 PrestaShop 1.7 introduces a rethinking of the way themes work.
 This is not tied to new architecture nor to Symfony, but to [the new Starter Theme](http://build.prestashop.com/news/starter-theme-kickoff/) and the best practices it follows.

-Consequently, there's a high chance 1.6 themes will NOT work on 1.7.
+Consequently, 1.6 themes will not work on 1.7: logic code is taken out of templates, controllers are now passing arrays instead of objects, the theme is secure by default, CSS classes are only for styling, no use of Bootstrap anymore

 ### What about...?